misiektoja/spotify_monitor/docs/installation.md

 docker run --rm misiektoja/spotify-monitor:latest --version
 ```

+Plain `docker run` reuses a cached image when the tag already exists locally.
+Repeat the documented `docker pull` during upgrades.
+Normal monitoring commands do not force a registry check on every start, which avoids an unexpected release change during routine runs.

 Normal runs mount the current directory at `/data` so configuration and output survive the temporary container.
 On Linux, pass your host identity so setup can write to that directory.
 The [Quick Start](quick-start.md#new-here-run-the-setup-wizard) shows both Docker Desktop and Linux commands.

 Docker Desktop examples use `${PWD}` in macOS shells and Windows PowerShell.
 In Windows Command Prompt use `%cd%` for the current directory.
 Linux examples use `$PWD` and add the host user mapping when needed.